 Once you've completed the Mission, find the Escape Pod and escape.
 The Escape Pod mostly appears somewhere in the square Areas on the Map.
 You'll basically be raising your Body Rank by repeating this cycle of completing a Mission and then escaping.

-Find the Escape Pod with Crouch SP Radar
+Locate Escape Pods with SP Radar

 Once you reach a square Area on the Map, use Crouch SP Radar to find the Escape Pod's location.
 The Escape Pod is in the direction indicated in yellow on the radar.

-| Point! | An upward wave means the Escape Pod is at a higher elevation than your current location, and a downward wave means it's at a lower one! |
+Tips! | An upward wave means the Escape Pod is at a higher elevation than your current location, and a downward wave means it's at a lower one! |

 |---|